 Send an Email

-There are currently 1303 sites where pollution release incidents have occurred in Mecklenburg County.
+There are currently over 1,900 sites where pollution release incidents have been documented in Mecklenburg County.
 Some of the sites have minor soil contamination and other sites have contamination that has extended into the groundwater.
-So far, 1098 pollution release incident sites have been evaluated resulting in the identification of 213 contaminated wells located near 61 of the release sites.
+So far, over 97% of pollution release incident sites have been investigated.
+However, as contamination sites are reported daily it is a program goal to work diligently to maintain a minimal backlog of uninvestigated sites.

 County services are operating at a limited capacity.
 Questions about COVID-19?
 Call Public Health Hotline: 980-314-9400